 This article will introduce you to the Sangam Period and the three dynasties – Cheras, Cholas and Pandyas.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the Mains General Studies-I, check the following links:

 What is the Sangam Period?

-- It is the period from the first century BCE to the end of the second century CE in south India.
+- Sangam Age is the period from the 3rd century BC to the 3rd century AD in south India.

 - There were 3 Sangams conducted in ancient South India called Muchchangam, Tamil legends say.